JasonQiu1/SLogo/doc/SLOGO_APIs.md

   public static Map<String, Double> getBounds()
   // return the graphics scaling factor the animation window should use public static double getGraphicsScalingFactor()
+   // return the animation speed
+   public static double getSpeed()
+   // update the animation speed
+   public static void setSpeed(double speed)
+   // calculate the list of TurtleState needed to smoothly move the turtle for its given TurtleStep public static void animateSteps(Map<int, TurtleStep> eachTurtlesStep)
+   // return the list of TurtleState needed to smoothly move the turtle(s) a step forward in the animation public static Map<int, List<TurtleStates>> stepForward()
-  // return the turtle(s) in the animation environment public static List<Turtle> getTurtles()
+   // return the list of TurtleState needed to smoothly move the turtle(s) a step backward in the animation public static Map<int, List<TurtleStates>> stepBackward()
+   // reset turtles' state
+   public static boolean resetTurtles(List<Turtle>)
    // check if turtle is within the animation window after a step protected static boolean checkInBound(Point position) }
 ```